Prepare early for the UK mandate—without rework

 Compliance, and then some

-Beyond compliance: monitoring, audit, alerts and proactive legal change management come built in.
+Go beyond basic compliance with monitoring, audit trails, alerts, and proactive legal change management built in.

 Get ready for the UK’s 2029 shift to structured e-invoicing.
 See what’s confirmed, what’s still open, and how Finance and IT can align early to reduce risk and enable automation.